 If you’re finding the grey, icy, winter months in Chengdu tough to bear, do like the locals and head for the rejuvenating hot thermal waters that run deep beneath the province.
 The facilities in Chengdu and the surrounding regions range from scenic outdoor baths to brightly lit, jam-packed indoor pools, all varying in quality and ambiance.
-Here is a range of options to thaw out your toes and soak yourself in some local culture:
+Here are 8 hot springs destinations we recommend, with two being within Chengdu.

 Howard Johnson Conference Resort Chengdu